fenago/machine-learning-for-finance/lab_guides/Lab_9.md

 A final, more technical, method to reduce unfairness is to peek inside the model to ensure it is fair.
-We already looked at interpretability in the last chapter, mostly to debug data and spot overfitting, but now, we will give it another look, this time to justify the model\'s predictions.
+We already looked at interpretability in the last lab, mostly to debug data and spot overfitting, but now, we will give it another look, this time to justify the model\'s predictions.